dethMastery/dethMastery/README.md

 Hi 👋 My name is Suphakit P.
 ============================

-I'm a Front-End Developer (with a little of Back-End Skill) & Music Composer.
-This website is made to showed my old time projects that I have ever made. ;3
+I'm a Front-End Developer (with a little of Back-End Skill) & Music Composer. ;3

 * 🌍  I'm based in Thailnad
 * 🖥️  See my portfolio at [suphakit.net](http://suphakit.net)